 If you chip or break a tooth, you need to visit our emergency dentists immediately.
 By delaying treatment, you risk the tooth becoming infected, which could result in permanent tooth loss.
 Treatment for a chipped or broken tooth will depend on the severity of the damage.
 A minor chip or crack can be repaired with dental bonding or a filling, while a severely damaged tooth may require more extensive treatment to repair.

 A dental abscess starts as a simple oral infection, but can become a far more serious problem to your health if not properly treated.
-While poor oral hygiene is the most common cause of a dental abscess, the condition can also be the result of recent dental work to repair a deep-rooted cavity.
+While poor oral hygiene is the most common cause of a dental abscess, the condition can also be the result of recent dental work done to try to repair a deep-rooted cavity.

 Dental abscesses require that you receive immediate emergency dental care, and could prove life threatening if the infection is allowed to spread.
 Abscesses generally develop as small lumps or swelling that appears along the gum line.
 As the abscess begins to fill with pus, the infected area will become very sensitive and painful to the touch.
 If you’re suffering from the symptoms of a dental abscess, you need to schedule an appointment with our emergency dentists in Edmond, OK immediately.